dhellmann/pymotw-3/source/warnings/index.rst

 ::

-	$ python warnings_repeated.py
+	$ python3 warnings_repeated.py

-	warnings_repeated.py:13: UserWarning: This is a warning!
+	warnings_repeated.py:14: UserWarning: This is a warning!
 	  warnings.warn('This is a warning!')

 .. {{{end}}}